nejohnston/Aloha-Apparel-Project/README.md

 my footer and header, I fell short on the content in between, especially with implementing smooth scrolling, consistent section heights, and fundamental components such as browser compatibilities and website accessibility.

+I swear my Subscribe button has a mind of its own.
+My worst enemy, I had it, then I didn't, then had it again, then not.
+Halp me pls1!!!!!!!